destonedbob/nusiss-project-presidential-absa-system/README.md

    coreference resolution for entities.
 4) Uses pre-trained model to do subjectivity classification and remove objective sentences.
 5) Tokenize comments into sentences.
-6) Use 5 fine tune models to extract entity, aspect related to entity, and sentiment related to aspect.
+6) Use 5 fine tuned models to extract entity, aspect related to entity, and sentiment related to aspect.

 Running of this code will require the follow to work fully: